Sutherland Shire: Royal National Park

 The Premier John Robertson dedicated 18000 acres to "The National Park" (now the Royal National Park), gazetted in 1879.
 This makes it the second oldest park of its kind in the world after Yellowstone National Park in America, although there is no public gazette record for Yellowstone until the 1880s, making a valid claim for The Royal National Park being the oldest in the world.
 In 1880 the Park was increased to 33000 acres.
 Today it is just under 44000 acres.
 The National Park was given the prefix "Royal" after Queen Elizabeth visited the park in 1954.

 Urban structure

 Sutherland Shire is now predominantly a residential area with commercial centres and minor industrial and rural areas.
-The commercial centres of the Shire are located in the suburbs of Sutherland, Miranda (home to a large Westfield shopping centre, traditionally known as Miranda Fair), Cronulla, Caringbah, Menai and Engadine.
+The commercial centres of the council are located in the suburbs of Sutherland, Miranda (home to Westfield Miranda), Cronulla, Caringbah, Menai and Engadine.
 Sutherland Shire's old mantra was: